-By definition, the ratio (expressed in dB) of the field intensity to the received voltage is the antenna factor FA .
+By definition, the ratio (expressed in dB) of the field intensity to the received voltage is the antenna factor AF .
 Therefore,

 Equation 10 is the general form of the antenna factor as a function of source and load impedance, and antenna gain.

 Many practical applications of antenna factors are in “free space” environment.
 This is, in general, true for antennas used outside which are directive and are not pointed with low grazing angles.

 When ground effects are to be considered, the source impedance Zo must be modified.

 For free space (377 ohm) and a 50-ohm receiving system, we have the impedance ratio expressed in dB

 And 4π expressed in decibels is as follows:

 Substituting into equation 10 the expressions obtained in equations 11 and 12, we have

 Equation 14 is the more useful form of the antenna factor which is a function of antenna gain and wavelength.